What Is a 401(k) Plan? Here’s What You Need to Know

 • Defined contribution plans like a 401(k) plan are the most common workplace retirement plan.

 Over the past several decades, there has been a major shift in the U.S. from companies providing defined pension programs to defined contribution programs.
 This change has led to significant 401(k) savings over time.
-A 2023 report by The Vanguard Group, an investment advisory firm, found that the average 401(k) balance is $112,5721.
+A 2023 report by The Vanguard Group, an investment advisory firm, found that the average 401(k) balance is $112,572.[1]

-Smart Money -> Need More Money?
+Read More: Need More Money?
 Try These 29 Side Hustle Ideas

 Employees can access their investments in the account before or after retirement.
 However, the IRS has specific criteria for accessing funds before your retirement and rules for how withdrawals must take place.

-Smart Money -> What is Investment Risk Tolerance?
+Read Also: What Is Investment Risk Tolerance?

 How Does a 401(k) Work?